shadow2098/Shop/README.md

 2) You can also add products by creating seller account. ***Note: Log out as a superuser in the admin panel before entering http://127.0.0.1:8000/***

 Click "Log in" in the up right corner of the http://127.0.0.1:8000/ -> Click "Log in as seller" -> Click sign up as seller.
-After that go to http://127.0.0.1:8000/add_product/ and fill out the form.
+After that go to click "Add product button" and fill out the form.
 You should be able to see you product apprear in the catalog on main page

 # Coursework requirements